hsk81/yeoman-generator-dizmo/README.md

 ### Security Audits

-The [npm] tool offers the `npm audit` and `npm audit fix` commands, which scan your project for vulnerabilities and automatically install any compatible updates for vulnerable dependencies.
+The [npm] tool offers the `npm audit` and `npm audit fix` commands, which scan your project for vulnerabilities and automatically install any compatible updates for corresponding dependencies.
 Run `npm help audit` to get an in-depth description about this tool.

 ## Copyright